-OpenSAFELY: Do adults prescribed Non-steroidal anti-inflammatory drugs have an increased risk of death from COVID-19?
+OpenSAFELY: Do adults prescribed non-steroidal anti-inflammatory drugs have an increased risk of death from COVID-19?

-Wong AYS., MacKenna B., Morton C., Schultze A., Walker A., Bhaskaran K., Brown J., Rentsch C., Williamson E., Drysdale H., Croker R., Bacon S., Hulme W., Bates C., Curtis H., Mehrkar A., Evans D., Inglesby P., Cockburn J., McDonald H., Tomlinson L., Mathur R., Wing K., Forbes H., Parry J., Hester F., Harper S., Evans S., Smeeth L., Douglas I., Goldacre B.
+The OpenSAFELY Collaborative None., Wong AYS., MacKenna B., Morton C., Schultze A., Walker A., Bhaskaran K., Brown J., Rentsch C., Williamson E., Drysdale H., Croker R., Bacon S., Hulme W., Bates C., Curtis H., Mehrkar A., Evans D., Inglesby P., Cockburn J., McDonald H., Tomlinson L., Mathur R., Wing K., Forbes H., Parry J., Hester F., Harper S., Evans SJW., Smeeth L., Douglas I., Goldacre B.